 Untreated wood waste may be burned in most rural areas provided you are granted a permit by the Department of Natural Resources and check with your local fire district for any local ordinances.
 Contact your closest department Regional Office for more information.
 Any materials other than untreated wood cannot be burned.
 The burning of waste can lead to toxic emissions like dioxins, volatile organic compounds and hydrogen chloride.
 Those nearby the burn site could potentially experience skin and eye irritation, respiratory problems, and even central nervous system issues like headaches or dizziness.

-For more information about open burning, contact the department's Air Pollution Control Program at 573-751-4817 see Facts on Open Burning Under Missouri's Regulations, Fact Sheet--PUB2047
+For more information about open burning, contact the department's Air Pollution Control Program at 573-751-4817 see Open Burning Under Missouri Regulations, Fact Sheet--PUB2047.

 There may be local ordinances that are stricter than the state’s rules and regulations.
 Any business or entity beginning a renovation or demolition project should be aware of all of the ordinances and regulations affecting them before the project starts.